rfk/wasm-polyfill/README.md

      * Worse, preserving the signalling bit of a NaN
   * Bounds-checks on every memory access
   * Checking alignment of memory access at runtime

+Things to do:

+  * Enable soft-validation failures, for completeness.